joksas/example-strategies/README.md

 ## Example Optimisation

-Suppose we wanted to optimise a strategy using Sharpe ratio.
+Suppose we wanted to optimise mean reversion strategy using Sharpe ratio.
-We could pick a number of companies and divide them into training (optimisation) and test sets.
+We could pick a number of companies and, to avoid overfitting, divide them into training and test sets.
-Then, we could execute the following:
+Optimised parameters would be obtained using the training set and evaluated using the test set.
+This is summarised below:
 ```python
 import datetime
 import random